• Skip to primary navigation

 Biscuits

-• Grate butter (or cut into small pieces).
+• Grate butter (or cut into small, pea-sized pieces).
 Add butter to flour mixture, stirring to combine.
-Make a well in the center of the flour mixture.
-Add buttermilk and stir until barely incorporated.
+Make a well in the center of your flour mixture and add buttermilk.
+Gently stir until ingredients are mostly incorporated.
+Dough will look shaggy and sticky.
+Pour dough out onto a lightly floured surface.

 Equipment Recommendations